2ndQuadrant/pglogical/README.md

   Creates a node.

   Parameters:
-  - `node_name` - name of the new node, only one node is allowed per database
+  - `node_name` - name of the new node, only one node is allowed per database. provider `node_name`s should be unique across your environment because multiple subscriptions within one database are distinguished by unique provider `node_name`s.
   - `dsn` - connection string to the node, for nodes that are supposed to be providers, this should be reachable from outside